juju/docs/src/en/reference-hook-tools.md

 `leader-set` immediately writes the key/value pairs to the Juju controller, which will then inform non-leader units of the change.
-It will fail if called without arguments, or if called by a unit that is not currently service leader.
+It will fail if called without arguments, or if called by a unit that is not currently application leader.

 `leader-set` lets you write string key=value pairs, but with the following
 differences:

-- there's only one leader-settings bucket per service (not one per unit)
+- there's only one leader-settings bucket per application (not one per unit)
 - only the leader can write to the bucket
 - only minions are informed of changes to the bucket
 - changes are propagated instantly